Rasmus, Pontus och Toker: Plot

 Rasmus' sister Britta and her classmate Joachim are in love.
 Britta finds an album in which Joachim lists his ex-girlfriends (Magareta, Yvonne, Ulla & Brit) along with a photo.
 She explains that she would find it terrible if her photo was put into Joachim's album.

 At the afternoon, Britta, Joachim, Rasmus and Pontus want to attend the show of the sword swallower Alfredo.
 Rasmus and Pontus don't have enough money to pay for the show.
-Therefore, they ask Alfredo to let them in for half of the price.
-Alfredo rejects rudely.
-Rasmus and Pontus secretly sneak into the show, are discovered by Alfredo and thrown out.
+Therefore, they ask Alfredo to let them in for half of the price, but Alfredo rejects rudely.
+Rasmus and Pontus secretly sneak into the show, but they are discovered by Alfredo and thrown out.

 A while later, Ernst visits Alfredo.
 Ernst has just been released from prison.
-The antique dealer Paul has told Ernst where he can find the country's largest silver collection: It is at the house of Joachim's family.
+The antique dealer Paul has told Ernst where he can find the country's largest silver collection: it is at the house of Joachim's family.
 Ernst wants to steal it along with Alfredo.

 When Britta and Joachim go to rehearsal for their band, one of Joachim's friends tries to kiss Britta.
 Britta immediately pushes him away, but Joachim believes that Britta is the one to blame.
 Britta and Joachim argue and end their relationship.
 Britta is afraid that Joachim puts her photo into the album of his ex-girlfriends.
 Britta tells her brother Rasmus about it.
 Rasmus promises to get the photo.

 Rasmus and his friend Pontus want to break into Joachim's house and steal the photo.
 The same night that Alfredo and Ernst want to steal the silver collection.
 Rasmus and Pontus find the photo in Joachim's wallet and take it with them.
 When they leave the house, they see Ernst and Alfredo who are trying to escape with the stolen property.
 Rasmus and Pontus follow the criminals.
 A short time later they are discovered and locked up along with Rasmus' dog.
 Ernst quickly realizes how important the dog is to Rasmus.
 He threatens to kill the dog if Rasmus and Pontus tell the police about what they have seen.
 The criminals lock the dog up and want to return it to the boys on Thursday morning.
 Then the boys are allowed to leave.